PranjalNG/OS-project/README.md

 For support, email pranjalng2002@gmail.com or create an issue in the repository.

 ## 🙏 Acknowledgments
-- Operating Systems course faculty
+- Dr. Mukesh Joshi and Dr. Naveen Tewari for their guidance
+- School of Computing, GEHU for resources and support
 - Open-source community
 - Project contributors

 ---
-Made with ❤️ by OS Project Team at [Institution Name]
+Made with ❤️ by Group 44, School of Computing, GEHU Bhimtal